coralproject/sponge/README.md

 ### Synchronization Loop
 The main loop that keeps the data up to date.
-Each time through the loop:
+Gets _slices_ of records based on _updated_at_ timestamps to account for changing records.

+For each table or api in the strategy:

+* Ensure maximum rate limit is not met
-* Look at the _log collection_ to determine which slice of data to request next
+* Determine which slice of data to get next
+	* Find the last updated timestamp in the _log collection_ (or the collection itself?)
 * Use the strategy to request the slice (either db query or api call)
+	* Update the rate limit counter
 * For each record returned
 	* Check to ensure the document isn't already added
-	* If not, add the document
+	* If not, add the document and kick off _import actions_
-	* If it's there, log a sync error
+	* If it's there, update the document
 	* Update the _log collection_

 ### Application States